andrewufrank/daino/README.md

 - `panrep`: Input format for pandoc with metadata as record; same format as docrep, but index completed
 - `html`: a page for the browser to show
-- `texsnip`: intermediate format of a part of a page
+- `texsnip`: intermediate format of a part of a page, contains the metapage (yaml metadata)
 - `tex`: a tex file for a page
 - `pdf`: a printable page